 It’s possible to filter the output of

-mbed compile --config by specifying one or more prefixes for the configuration parameters that will be displayed.
+mbed compile --config by specifying one or more prefixes for the configuration parameters that mbed CLI displays.
 For example, to display only the configuration defined by the targets:

 $ mbed compile --config -t GCC_ARM -m K64F --prefix target

---prefix can be used more than once.
-To display only the configuration defined by the application and the targets, use two
+--prefix more than once.
+To display only the application and target configuration, use two

 $ mbed compile --config -t GCC_ARM -m K64F --prefix target --prefix app